SeanIsayama/Food-Recipe-Model/README.md

 As we can see above, we noticed an f1 Score of around 0.48 for both the training and test sets.
 This score is not "good," as it is a relatively low score, meaning there is high bias.
 However, as the train and test scores seems to be around the same, we can see that there is low variance.

-Our baseline model does not generalize well to both the training and test sets.
+Therefore, we can say that our baseline model does generalize well to both the training and test sets.

 ---